Cloudneeti/PCI_Reference_Architecture/README.md

 ```powershell
 Remove-ArmDeployment -subId $subscriptionID -rg $resourceGroupPrefix -dp <dev | prod>
 ```
+Orchestrate-ArmDeployment function parameters rundown:
+- subId               = SubscriptionId to which you are deploying
+- resourceGroupPrefix = Resource Group naming prefix
+- location            = Azure location to deploy to
+- deploymentPrefix    = Prefix resource with this (dev or prod)
+- steps               = Which steps to deploy (array of integers, explained further)
+- complete            = Deploys Entire solutions (steps are ignored in this case)

 Invoke-ArmDeployment function parameters rundown:
--subId               = SubscriptionId to which you are deploying -resourceGroupPrefix = Resource Group naming prefix -location            = Azure location to deploy to -deploymentPrefix    = Prefix resource with this (dev or prod) -steps               = Which steps to deploy (array of integers, explained further) -complete            = Deploys Entire solutions (steps are ignored in this case)

-Invoke-ArmDeployment function parameters rundown:
--subId               = SubscriptionId to which you are deploying -resourceGroupPrefix = Resource Group naming prefix -location            = Azure location to deploy to -deploymentPrefix    = Prefix resource with this (dev or prod) -steps               = Which steps to deploy (array of integers, explained further) -prerequisiteRefresh = Upload\Reupload all the templates\DSC stuff
+- subId               = SubscriptionId to which you are deploying
+- resourceGroupPrefix = Resource Group naming prefix
+- location            = Azure location to deploy to
+- deploymentPrefix    = Prefix resource with this (dev or prod)
+- steps               = Which steps to deploy (array of integers, explained further)
+- prerequisiteRefresh = Upload\Reupload all the templates\DSC stuff

 Steps parameter is an array with the values 1 to 7 allowed.
 Each step correspond to deploying specific step in our workflow: